Resilient Distributed Estimation Through Adversary Detection: Introduction

-Under the $\mathcal{FRDE}$ algorithm, if the network of normally-behaving agents is connected and their models are globally observable\footnote{We formally define global observability in Section~\ref{sect: background}.
-Intuitively, a the models of a set of agents is globally observable if their collective sensor measurements can exactly determine the unknown parameter.}, then, the normally-behaving agents will either correctly estimate the parameter (we formally define correct estimation in Section~\ref{sect: model}) of interest or correctly detect the presence of adversarial agents.
-That is, if a \textit{weak} set of adversarial agents (i.e., a set of adversarial agents that does not render connected normally-behaving agent models to be unobservable) wishes to avoid being detected by $\mathcal{FRDE}$, then, the adversarial agents cannot prevent the normally-behaving agents from correctly estimating the parameter of interest.
-Conversely, if the normally-behaving agent models do not satisfy global observability, then, it is possible for adversarial agents to disrupt the estimation algorithm while simultaneously avoiding detection.
+Under the $\mathcal{FRDE}$ algorithm, if the network of normally-behaving agents is connected and the concatenation of their observations is globally observable\footnote{We formally define global observability in Section~\ref{sect: background}.}, then, either, the normally behaving agents will either asymptotically detect the presence of adversarial agents or their local estimates will be almost surely (a.s.) consistent (converge to true parameter value with probability one).
+That is, a set of adversarial agents that mask their presence in order not to alert others to their attack cannot simultaneously prevent the normally behaving agents' estimates from converging to the true value of the parameter.
+The key necessary and sufficient condition is global observability of the connected normally behaving agents.
+As long as this condition holds, consistency is almost surely guaranteed.
+Conversely, if the normally-behaving agents lack global observability, then, it is possible for adversarial agents to disrupt the estimation algorithm while simultaneously avoiding detection.

 The rest of this paper is organized as follows.
-In Section~\ref{sect: background}, we review background from spectral graph theory, presents the sensing and communication model for the network of agents, and state the assumptions regarding adversarial agents.
-Section~\ref{sect: main} describes the $\mathcal{FRDE}$ algorithm and analyzes its resilience to adversarial agents -- we show that the global observability is a necessary and sufficient condition for connected normally behaving agents to either correctly estimate the parameter or correctly detect an adversarial agent.
+In Section~\ref{sect: background}, we review background from spectral graph theory, present the sensing and communication model for the network of agents, and state the assumptions regarding adversarial agents.
+Section~\ref{sect: main} describes the $\mathcal{FRDE}$ algorithm, and Section~\ref{sect: analysis} analyzes its resilience to adversarial agents.
+We find an upper bound on the false alarm probability of the algorithm.
+The probability of missed detection depends on the behavior of the adversarial agents.
+When normally behaving agents lack global observability, adversarial agents may simultaneously evade detection and prevent local estimates from converging to the parameter.
+When normally behaving agents are connected and globally observable, then, they will either asymptotically detect the adversarial agents, or, in the case of no attack detection, their estimates will be a.s. consistent.
 We provide numerical examples of the $\mathcal{FRDE}$ algorithm in Section~\ref{sect: examples} and conclude in Section~\ref{sect: conclusion}.